littuoMuXin/sth/articles/2025/foundry-local/README.md

 - `displayName` _string_: display name.
 - `alias` _string_: model abbreviation (Alias).
 - `version` _string_: The version number of the model.
 - `uri` _string_: The resource address of the model in the Azure AI Foundry Catalog.
+The address in format `azureml://registries/<registry-name>/models/<model-name>/versions/<version>` is about the model asset in a Machine Learning registry of Azure.
 - `publisher` _string_: The name of publisher.
 - `task` _string_: The type of model feature.
 The following are common values.
   - `"chat-completion"` Chat (with completion API)